We compare what's there to find the best deals for you.

 Air travel isn’t the only way to reach the Emerald Isle, of course.
 Ireland and the UK are separated by less than 100 miles of water, which encourages a regular flow of car ferries.

-There are two main ports: Dublin, which is six kilometres east of the centre, and Dun Laoghaire (pronounced Dun Leery), which sits around 12 kilometres south of the city proper.
+There are two main ports: Dublin, which is six kilometres (four miles) east of the centre, and Dun Laoghaire (pronounced Dun Leery), which sits around 12 kilometres (seven and a half miles) south of the city proper.
 The crossing from Holyhead in Anglesey usually takes around two hours.

 Stena Line and Irish Ferries both run regular services from Anglesey to Dublin, while P&O Ferries sails to and from Liverpool, a journey that can last between seven and 10 hours.
 It makes sense to compare the various operators for the best price before you book.